-Currently, Howard Hughes is cultivating a new 2.3-acre community open green space near The Woodlands Waterway.
+Howard Hughes cultivated a new 2.3-acre community open green space near The Woodlands Waterway.
 Crepe myrtles and zoysia grass—a lush and durable grass that creates one of the most dense and soft green carpets—are among the landscaping elements that have been thoughtfully selected for community enjoyment.
 Movable furniture provides for flexible gatherings to suit each individual’s desire to relax and unwind.

-The new gathering space sets the stage for a future mural by an internationally recognized artist that will be featured on the adjacent Waterway Square garage.
-The new mural will add to The Woodlands’ growing collection that comprises over 80 pieces of public artwork.
+The new gathering space set the stage for a 35K square foot mural by Alex Katz, an internationally recognized artist that is featured on the adjacent Waterway Square garage.
+The new mural adds to The Woodlands’ growing collection that comprises over 80 pieces of public artwork.